anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 ## 1. How does The Graph work?
 The Graph is a decentralized protocol for querying blockchains like the Palm Network.
 It enables developers to build custom APIs called Subgraphs.

 Subgraphs listen to specific smart contract events and act as data stores so that the information can be easily retrieved by a Dapp.
-Since Subgraphs are built around developers’ specific data requirements (i.e. [IEP-721 subgraph schema](https://github.com/wighawag/eip721-subgraph/blob/master/schema.graphql) ) they only need to be called once, unlike general-purpose APIs which sometimes require hundreds of calls to gather relevant information.
+Since Subgraphs are built around developers’ specific data requirements (e.g. [IEP-721 subgraph schema](https://github.com/wighawag/eip721-subgraph/blob/master/schema.graphql) ) they only need to be called once, unlike general-purpose APIs which sometimes require hundreds of calls to gather relevant information.

 You can learn more about The Graph network and protocol [on their site](https://thegraph.com/en/).